 People who are gluten intolerant have an inherited autoimmune disorder characterized by a sensitivity to gluten, a protein found primarily in wheat, rye, and barley.
 Oats used to be considered a culprit, but no longer are.

 When people with this condition eat gluten, their immune systems are activated and the resulting inflammatory response damages or destroys the villi that line the small intestines and allow nutrients to be absorbed.

 Incidence of gluten intolerance is widespread.
-Upwards of 15 percent of Americans suffer with this condition, but only about five percent of these people have been diagnosed and treated.
+Upwards of 15 percent of Americans are gluten intolerant, but only about 5 percent of these people have been diagnosed and treated.

 - Diana had iron-deficiency anemia along with extreme fatigue and diffuse pain, symptoms she was told were all in her head.